sheygs/wallet-system/README.md

 5. Funds Deposit to Wallets: The Paystack API was used to create a payment request or payment authorization link for crediting funds into a user's wallet.
 This involved setting the necessary details to Paystack like including amount, customer details, and callback URL to handle payment response.

-5b.
-The requested amount must be sent in the subunit of that currency.
-Sending an amount in subunits simply means multiplying the base amount by `100`.
+6. The requested amount must be sent in the subunit of that currency.
 For example, if a customer is supposed to make a payment of `NGN 100`, you would send `10000 = 100 * 100` in your request.

-6. Payments Verification: After a payment is made, Paystack will send a `callback` to your specified URL i.e. `http://example.com` either set on the paystack developer dashboard or the one specified in your implementation.
+7. Payments Verification: After a payment is made, Paystack will send a `callback` to your specified URL i.e. `http://example.com` either set on the paystack developer dashboard or the one specified in your implementation.
 Once the notification has been processed, verify the transaction status and update the user's wallet accordingly.

-7. Wallet Withdrawal Functionality: This was implemented from the scratch - point `3`.
+8. Wallet Withdrawal Functionality: This was implemented from the scratch - point `3`.
 For every `deposit` or `transfer` request initiated, a request was logged to the `wallet_transactions` to keep track of the wallet transactions.

-8. Balance Retrieval & Transaction History: Endpoints were implemented to retrieve user's wallets balances' & transaction history.
+9. Balance Retrieval & Transaction History: Endpoints were implemented to retrieve user's wallets balances' & transaction history.
 This involves querying from the `wallet_transactions` and `wallets` tables to spool the results data sets.

 #### Project Structure